integritee-network/crowdloan-dot/tools/README.md

 While Bob’s total reward is calculated like this:
 20,000 x (260,000 / 785,000) = 6,624 TEER

-Note that although Bob staked 13,000 KSM and Alice only staked 7,000 KSM in total, Alice received a higher TEER reward because she backed Integritee earlier and for longer than Bob.
+Note that although Bob staked 13,000 DOT and Alice only staked 7,000 DOT in total, Alice received a higher TEER reward because she backed Integritee earlier and for longer than Bob.
 In this way, Alice was compensated for her opportunity cost in supporting the campaign.

 ### Compute All Rewards